 Why extracurricular activities will help you get hired

-Having interests that go beyond your academic work will also help you to come across as a well-rounded candidate and will give you something to talk about at networking events with employers.
+Indeed, having interests that go beyond your academic work will also help you to come across as a well-rounded candidate and will give you something to talk about at networking events with employers.
 Moreover, if you meet a recruiter who shares your interests then so much the better.
 Many companies have their own sports teams and social clubs and welcome candidates who can bring something to this side of their business.

-Don’t just join, make a difference!
+Don’t just join: make a difference!

 Getting involved in clubs and societies outside university can also help you stand out when the time comes to apply for jobs.
 For example, you could contribute to a community newsletter, help with youth work or at a play scheme for children.
-Joining in with groups that aren’t purely for students, either at home or near your university, is a good way to expand your options and recruiters will be impressed by your ability to work with people from different backgrounds and age groups.
+Joining in with groups that aren’t purely for students, either at home or near your university, is a good way to broaden your experience and recruiters will be impressed by your ability to work with people from different backgrounds and age groups.

 All involvement in extracurricular activities will hone your time management skills and show recruiters you can juggle competing priorities.
 Here are some examples of the types of organisation you could join and the potential benefits.